Rezső Nyers

-Rezső Nyers (/hu/; 21 March 1923 – 22 June 2018) was a Hungarian politician who served as Minister of Finance of Hungary from 1960 to 1962.
-For a few months in 1989, he was the country's last Communist leader.
+Rezső Nyers (/hu/; 21 March 1923 – 22 June 2018) was a Hungarian politician and economist who served as President of the Hungarian Socialist Workers' Party (MSZMP) for a few months in 1989.
+As such, he was the last leader of the People's Republic of Hungary.
+He then became the first leader of the party's successor Hungarian Socialist Party (MSZP) from 1989 to 1990, and also served as Minister of Finance from 1960 to 1962.

 Political career

 Rezső Nyers was born on 21 March 1923 as the son of Rezső Nyers, Sr. (1898–1956), who served as the last mayor of Kispest.
 After it became part of Budapest in 1950, he subsequently continued his position as chairman of the council of the 19th district.
 His mother was weaver Julianna Nagy (1899–1973).
 Until 1944 Nyers worked as a printer.
 He joined the Social Democratic Party in 1940.
 In 1948, the SZDP was forced to merge with the Communists into the Hungarian Working People's Party (MDP)–which was essentially a renamed and enlarged Communist Party.
 Nyers served as substitute member of the merged party's Central Leadership.
 From 1948 to 1953, he served as a representative of the National Assembly of Hungary.
 He was appointed head of a department of the Ministry of Domestic Commerce.
 In this same year he started his studies at the Karl Marx University of Economic Sciences.
 In 1954, he was elected member of the Central Leadership.
 During the András Hegedüs cabinet he served as Minister of Food Industry for a short time.
 In 1957, a year after the MDP was reorganized as he Hungarian Socialist Workers' Party (MSZMP), Nyers was named to the Central Committee, remaining a member until 1989.
 He was also a member of the National Assembly from 1958 to 1989.
 After the Hungarian Revolution of 1956, Nyers also voted in favour of the death sentence for Imre Nagy.
 In 1968, Nyers drew up the contemporary economic reform package, the New Economic Mechanism, with Prime Minister Jenő Fock.
 After the failure of the reforms (because of the orthodox Marxists' strengthening), he largely went into eclipse and lost political influence for decades.